 This would remove the conversion variable and give you clear insight as to whether or not T4 only thyroid medication works for you.

-Tirosint contains the least inactive ingredients out of all of T4 only thyroid medications and many patients have reported an improvement in overall symptoms when switching.
+Tirosint contains the fewest inactive ingredients (3) out of all of the T4 only thyroid medications and many patients have reported an improvement in overall symptoms when switching (4).

-Why do you think these patients notice improvement when switching?
+Why do you think these patients notice an improvement when switching?